Creating and Running a Zend Framework (Laminas) Project in ServBay

 1

-2Access the MySQL Example
+2Access the MySQL Demo

 https://servbay-zend-test.local/mysql-add

 to add a user.
 You should see "MySQL User added successfully."
-Then, visithttps://servbay-zend-test.local/mysql
+Then visithttps://servbay-zend-test.local/mysql

 PostgreSQL Integration Example